 - What if I get bad luck by seeing/thinking of that individual?

-Compulsions in contamination OCD are what an individual does in response to their obsession with avoiding disease.
-They are often overwhelming and frustrating for the individual.
+Compulsions in contamination OCD are what someone with COD does in response to their obsession with avoiding disease.
+They are often overwhelming and frustrating for the person.
 It is important for loved ones not to blame someone with contamination OCD for ritualizing, as this promotes feelings of shame.
 Instead, work to support them in response prevention if they are open to help.

 Common contamination OCD compulsions include: